learn-co-curriculum/github-to-canvas-quiz/README.md

   functionality and slim down builder/synchronizer classes
 - can read the repo data from the directory (local) or url (GitHub API)
 - rename `build` to `backup` in CLI
+- move a bunch of methods from build/sync to models?? would make more testable. questionable if the models should be responsible for saving to file system/working with git/interacting with API...

 Question: